+- System Group

+- This group contains global information about each instance of NLSP

+- running on one system.

--- System Table
+- System Table

+- This table contains an entry for each instance of NLSP running on

+- the system.

--- This table contains an entry for each instance of NLSP running on nispSysTable OBJECT-TYPE SYNTAX SEQUENCE OF NLSPSysEntry ACCESS not-accessible STATUS mandatory DESCRIPTION "The NLSP system table." ::= {nlspSystem 1} nlspSysEntry OBJECT-TYPE
+nlspSysTable OBJECT-TYPE SYNTAX SEQUENCE OF NLSPSysEntry ACCESS not-accessible mandatory STATUS DESCRIPTION "The NLSP system table." ::= {nlspSystem 1} nlspSysEntry OBJECT-TYPE SYNTAX NLSPSysEntry ACCESS not-accessible STATUS mandatory DESCRIPTION "Each entry corresponds to one instance of NLSP running on the system."
+INDEX {nlspSysInstance} ::= {nlspSysTable 1}

--- the system.